nidheesh-m-vakharia/trace-ai/README.md

   - `CreatePage` uses `TextInput` for user input and `Button` for actions.
   - `CreatePage` also interacts with the `OpenAIApi` to perform text refinement.
   - `NotFoundPage` and `ErrorPage` also utilize `Button` and `Card` for their layouts.

-This diagram effectively communicates the structure and functionality of the **Trace AI** application, aiding in the development process by providing a clear overview of how different components interact with each other.